natcap/invest.users-guide/source/urban_flood_mitigation.rst

  * Suffix (optional).
 Text string that will be appended to the end of output file names, as "_Suffix".
 Use a Suffix to differentiate model runs, for example by providing a short name for each scenario.
 If a Suffix is not provided, or changed between model runs, the tool will overwrite previous results.

+ * Watershed Vector (required). shapefile delineating areas of interest, which should be hydrologic units: watersheds or sewersheds.

+ * Depth of rainfail in mm (required).
+This is :math:`P` in equation 1.
+Also see Table 1 in Appendix, below.

  * Land Cover Map (required).
 Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class.
 All values in this raster MUST have corresponding entries in the Land Cover Biophysical Table.
 The model will use the resolution of this layer to resample all outputs.
 The resolution should be small enough to capture the effect of green areas in the landscape, although LULC categories can comprise a mix of vegetated and non-vegetated covers (e.g. "residential", which may have 30% canopy cover, and have biophysical table parameters that change accordingly)

+ * Soils Hydrological Group Raster (required).
+Raster of categorical hydrological groups.
+Pixel values must be limited to 1, 2, 3, or 4, which correspond to soil hydrologic group A, B, C, or D, respectively (used to derive the CN number)

  * Biophysical Table (required).
 A .csv (Comma Separated Value) table containing model information corresponding to each of the land use classes in the Land Cover Map.
 All LULC classes in the Land Cover raster MUST have corresponding values in this table.
 Each row is a land use/land cover class and columns must be named and defined as follows: